SAP-archive/cloud-businessrules-templates/README.md

 ### Prerequisites
 You need to have the following:
-1. SAP Cloud Platform (Neo) tenant with an active subscription to Business Rules service.Refer [here](https://blogs.sap.com/2017/04/26/sap-cloud-platform-business-rules-try-it-yourself/) for information on getting a free trial account of SAP Cloud Platform and how to enable SAP Cloud Platform Business Rules Service.
+1. SAP Cloud Platform (Neo) account with an active subscription to Business Rules service.Refer [here](https://blogs.sap.com/2017/04/26/sap-cloud-platform-business-rules-try-it-yourself/) for information on getting a free trial account of SAP Cloud Platform and how to enable SAP Cloud Platform Business Rules Service.
 2. RuleSuperUser role for Runtime and Repository operations.
 3. Developer role to create and deploy SAPUI5 applications in SAP Cloud Platform.
 4. SAP WebIDE Full-Stack service enabled in SAP Cloud Platform.